devtron-labs/tutorials/content/docs/Reference/Creating Application/Deployment Template.md

 ```

 Spec is used to define the desire state of the given container.

+Node Affimity allows you to constrain which nodes your pod is eligible to schedule on, based on labels of the node.

 Inter-pod affinity allow you to constrain which nodes your pod is eligible to be scheduled based on labels on pods.

 ### Key